Code-Institute-Submissions/mackey123-vintage_vinyl_v1_MarResub/README.md

-Welcome
+# Welcome

 This is the Readme for Vintage Vinyl website!
 I hope to provide all the necessary information and and answer any questions you may have.
 I decided to take the approach of making the website first on normal broswer format as in a laptop or computer, then styled and added what was needed for tablet and mobile devices.
 It is responsive on all devices, view the website here :

-User Experience (UX)
+# User Experience (UX)

-User Stories
+## User Stories

-First Time and Returning Users
+### First Time and Returning Users

 All users of this site will be looking for similar things in this project as outlined below:

-Navigate easy through all devices and have all areas of website responsive.
+- Navigate easy through all devices and have all areas of website responsive.

-To be able to view/preview the site before creating an account.
+ - To be able to view/preview the site before creating an account.

-Have clear Registration and Log In pages.
+ - Have clear Registration and Log In pages.

-To be able to view through the vinyl genres avaialble.
+ - To be able to view through the vinyl genres avaialble.
    Have the ability to add their own reviews and keep a record of them.

-To be able to edit and delete reviews posted.
+- To be able to edit and delete reviews posted.

-For the review information to be clear and concise.
+- for the review information to be clear and concise.

-To be able to securely log out of the site.
+- To be able to securely log out of the site.

-Find links to other sites and ares to purchase vinyls.
+- Find links to other sites and ares to purchase vinyls.

-To be provided with contact information and social links.
+- To be provided with contact information and social links.
-To store date securely
+- To store date securely

-Design
+# Design
-Typograpghy
+## Typograpghy
 For my typograpghy I used a Google font of Be Vietnam Pro with a fallback of sans serif.
-Imagery
+## Imagery
-I used the one image of a fireplace and armchair for the background Colour Scheme
+I used the one image of a fireplace and armchair for the background
+## Colour Scheme
 I used a colour scheme involving the materilize blue of "#64b5f6 blue lighten-2" along with white and different variations such as "#7bc1fa" and "#0381c0;" for when a anchor is hovered over.
-Wireframes
+## Wireframes
 For the design of my wireframes I used Balsamic, You can find the link to the site here!
 I will also include screenshots below.